 Consider the Euclidean metric on $\C \cong \mathbb{E}^2$.
-Then, by exponential map $\exp\col \C \to \C^\ast$, push forward a complete Euclidean metric to $\C^\ast$, which is invariant under the action of $\C^\ast$.
-If a simply connected region $Q$ in the flat surface $E$ contains no singular points, then $Q$ immerses into $\C$ locally isometrically preserving horizontal and vertical directions.
-Using Lemma \ref{Dumas} and the definition of Epstein surfaces, one obtains the following. \begin{lemma}(\cite[Lemma 12.15]{Baba-15})\Label{ApproximationByExponentialMap} For every $\ep > 0$, there is $r > 0$, such that if $Q$ is a region in $E$ satisfying \begin{itemize} \item $Q$ has $E$-diameter less than $r$, \item the distance from the singular set of $E$ is more than $r$. \end{itemize} then $\exp\col \C \to \C^\ast$ and the developing map is $\ep$-close pointwise with respect to the complete Euclidean metrics. \end{lemma}
+By the exponential map $\exp\col \C \to \C^\ast$, we push forward a complete Euclidean metric to $\C^\ast$, which is invariant under the action of $\C^\ast$.
+If a simply connected region $Q$ in the flat surface $E$ contains no singular points, then $Q$ is immersed into $\C$ locally isometrically preserving horizontal and vertical directions.
+Using Lemma \ref{Dumas} and the definition of Epstein surfaces, one obtains the following. \begin{lemma}(\cite[Lemma 12.15]{Baba-15}.)\Label{ApproximationByExponentialMap} For every $\ep > 0$, there is $r > 0$, such that if $Q$ is a region in $E$ satisfying \begin{itemize} \item $Q$ has $E$-diameter less than $r$, and \item the distance from the singular set of $E$ is more than $r$. \end{itemize} then $\exp\col \C \to \C^\ast$ and the developing map are $\ep$-close pointwise with respect to the complete Euclidean metrics. \end{lemma}

 We shall further analyze vertical curves on Epstein surfaces.
-Let $v\col [0,\ell] \to \ti{E}$ be a path in a vertical leaf, such that $v$ has a constant speed $\frac{1}{\sqrt{2}}$ in the Euclidean metric and $v$ contains no singular point.
-Let $\Ep^\perp(z)$ be the unite normal vector of the Epstein surface $\Ep$ at each smooth point $z \in \ti{E}$.
-Let $s_t$ be the geodesic segment in $\H^3$ connecting $\Ep v(0)$ and $\Ep v(t)$. \begin{lemma}\Label{AlmostGeodesic} For every $\ep > 0$, if there is (large) $\omega > 0$ only depending on $\ep$, such that, w.r.t. the $E$-metric, the distance of the vertical segment $v$ from the zeros $Z_q$ of $q$ is more than $\omega$, then the angle between $\Ep^\ast v'(t)$ and the geodesic containing $s_t$ is less than $\ep$ for all $t$.
-(Figure \ref{fAlmostGeodesic}.) \end{lemma} \begin{proof} By Lemma \ref{Dumas} (\ref{iVerticalDerivative}) (\ref{iVerticalCurvature}), the proof is similar to the proof of \cite[Theorem I.4.2.10]{CanaryEpsteinGreen84}; see also \cite{Epstein-Mardern-Markovic} \cite[Lemma 5.3]{Baba-10}. \end{proof}
+Let $v\col [0,\ell] \to \ti{E}$ be a path in a vertical leaf, such that $v$ contains no singular point and has a constant speed $\frac{1}{\sqrt{2}}$ in the Euclidean metric.
+Let $\Ep^\perp(z)$ be the unit normal vector of the Epstein surface $\Ep$ at each smooth point $z \in \ti{E}$.
+Let $s_t$ be the geodesic segment in $\H^3$ connecting $\Ep v(0)$ to $\Ep v(t)$\,; see \Cref{fAlmostGeodesic}.